nissan-ajith-padmakumar/style-guide/javascript/es6-and-above/destructuring.md

 Use object destructuring for multiple return values, not array destructuring.

-{% hint style="warning" %}
-Why?
+> Why?
 You can add new properties over time or change the order of things without breaking call sites.
-{% endhint %}

 ```javascript
 // bad